bahim22/work/Docs2/AplusDoc.md

 - transaction oriented, provides datagrams, simple and stateless, suitable for large N of clients
 - lack of retransmission delays makes it good for real-time apps like VoIP, online games, supports multicast
 - unreliable; not ordered; lightweight; datagrams; no congestion control; broadcasts; multicast
-  - No concept of acknow., retransm, timeout
+  - No concept of acknowledgement, retransmission, timeout
-  - no ordering of messages, no tracking conn
+  - no ordering of messages, no tracking connections
   - packets sent indy and checked for integrity on arrival, packets w/ defined boundaries that're honored upon receipt
   - doesn't avoid congestion; control measures have to be setup at app level or in net
   - UDP can broadcase - sent packets can be addressed to be rec by all devices on the subnet